Join More Than 6,500 Curious Brainiacs!

 Pictured here: Mihailo Tolotos

-Tolotos embraced the wooden cross necklace, simple robes and straw hat comprising the modest monkโ€™s uniform.
+Tolotos embraced the wooden cross necklace, simple robes, and straw hat comprising the modest monkโ€™s uniform.
 His narrow bed likely stood beside dozens of counterparts in cold dormitories.
-Before sunrise, the clatter of a handbell ended sleep for communal prayers.
-Then off to labor in kitchens, vineyards or workshops to maintain the isolated enterprise.
+Before sunrise, the clatter of a handbell ended sleep for collective prayers.
+Then monks proceeded to labor in kitchens, vineyards, or workshops to maintain their isolated community.

-Athos monks strived to replicate the desert hermits of antiquity in severing ties to the temporal world.
-Fasting was routine, as was abstaining from idle talk or receiving visitors.
+Athos monks strived to replicate the desert hermits of antiquity by breaking ties to the nonspiritual world.
+Fasting was routine, as was idle talk or seeing visitors.
 Natural landscapes inspired spiritual contemplation during outdoor periods.
 Silence accompanied basic nourishment at dinner.
-Through repetition, devotion was forged anew.
+Through repetition, devotion was forged anew each day.

-Meanwhile beyond the gates, modernity raced headlong into the 20th century.
-Yet caught in a medieval time capsule, Tolotos remained oblivious.
-Neither cars nor airplanes ever passed before his eyes in 82 years.
-One distraction was notably missing โ€“ he supposedly never glimpsed a female form.
+Meanwhile, beyond the monastery gates, the world raced into the 20th century.
+Yet caught in what was basically a medieval time capsule, Tolotos remained oblivious.
+Neither cars nor airplanes ever passed before his eyes in his 82 years.
+One particular element of modern life was notably missing โ€“ he supposedly never saw a female form.

 Sign on Mount Athos banning woman from entrance